heinsense2/AIO_CaseStudy/additional/STEPS.md

 ### <a id="image_resolution"></a> Image Resolution

 Training was done at COCO's native resolution of `--img 640`.
 Due to the amount of small objects in the dataset, training could benefit by using a higher resolution such as `--img 1280`.
-Best inference results are obtained at the same `--img` as the training was run at.
-If you train at `--img 1280` you should also test and detect at `--img 1280`.
+Best inference results are obtained using the same value for `--img` as the training was run with.
+If you train with `--img 1280` you should also validate and run inference with `--img 1280`.

 ```bash